FOSSEE/sees/latex/handout.rst

 Including files
 ~~~~~~~~~~~~~~~
-When working on a large document, it is convinient sometimes, to split the large file into smaller input files and club them together at the time of compiling.
+When working on a large document, it is convenient sometimes, to split the large file into smaller input files and club them together at the time of compiling.

 The ``\input`` or ``\include`` commands may be used to embed one LaTeX file into another.
 The ``\input`` command is equivalent to a copy and paste of the document, just before the compilation.
 The ``\include`` command is exactly similar, except for the fact that it creates a new page every time it is issued.